dreamking60/d3-start-to-finish-leanpub/manuscript/10 Scale functions.md

 Scale functions help you transform your **data values** into **visual values**.

-For example, in Energy Explorer the **data values** are the percentage values for each of the four energy types.
+**Data values** are the values of your data.
+For example, in Energy Explorer the data values are the percentage values for each of the four energy types.

-**Visual values** are properties such as position, size and colour.
+**Visual values** are visual properties such as position, size and colour.
 For example an x coordinate of `50px`, a height of `100px` or a colour of `#aaa`.

 Suppose you have an array of numbers representing percentage values: